paulkarpenko/us-code-ui/uscode/title-20-education/chapter-068-national-education-reform.md

 (13) the term “State”, unless otherwise provided, means each of the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, and each of the outlying areas.

-**(b) Subchapters IV, V, VI, VII, VIII, and IX** For the purpose of subchapters IV, V, VI, VII, VIII, and IX of this chapter—
+**(b) Subchapters IV, V, VI, VII, VIII, and IX** For the purpose of subchapters IV, V, VI, VII, VIII, and IX—

 (1) except as provided in paragraph (3) and unless otherwise provided, the terms used in such subchapters have the same meanings given such terms in [section 8801 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section8801&num=0&edition=prelim); 1